woodstockcs/labs/credit-python/README.md

 ## Implementation Details

-In `credit.c` at right, write a program that prompts the user for a credit card number and then reports (via `printf`) whether it is a valid American Express, MasterCard, or Visa card number, per the definitions of each's format herein.
-So that we can automate some tests of your code, we ask that your program's last line of output be `AMEX\n` or `MASTERCARD\n` or `VISA\n` or `INVALID\n`, nothing more, nothing less.
+In `credit.py` at right, write a program that prompts the user for a credit card number and then reports (via `print`) whether it is a valid American Express, MasterCard, or Visa card number, per the definitions of each's format herein.
 For simplicity, you may assume that the user's input will be entirely numeric (i.e., devoid of hyphens, as might be printed on an actual card).
-But do not assume that the user's input will fit in an `int`!
-Best to use `get_long` from CS50's library to get users' input.
-(Why?)
+And since Python doesn't

 Consider the below representative of how your own program should behave when passed a valid credit card number (sans hyphens).